-A few notes about recipe substitutions:
+A few notes about recipe substitutions and changes:

 - Polawax Emulsifying Wax is a highly reliable and strong emulsifier.
 It could be substituted for the generic version, Emulsifying Wax, if you prefer, although this recipe was not tested with Emulsifying Wax.
 Due to the clay in the recipe, we splurged and used Polawax Emulsifying Wax to avoid any chance of separation.

 - Because this recipe is essentially a lotion and contains a large amount of water, a preservative is necessary to prevent mold and bacterial growth.
-We chose Optiphen, but other water soluble preservatives will work.
+We chose Optiphen, but other oil soluble preservatives will work.
 Learn more about preservatives here.

 - If you prefer to use different clays, feel free to swap them.
 Clays have different absorbing properties, which will affect how it feels on the skin.
 Learn which clay is right for your skin.

 - If you have very sensitive skin, fragrance and essential oils can be irritating.
 Omit from the recipe if you prefer.

 - Pumpkin extract can be substituted with a different extract if you prefer.

 - Cedarwood atlas essential oil gives this mask a light earthy smell that fits well with the pumpkin theme.
 Feel free to swap it for another fragrance or essential oil if you prefer.